dthanh142/bc-interop/SETUP.md

 ## Multichain
 Build and start the docker container:
 `docker-compose -f docker/docker_multichain/docker-compose.yml up` (on Linux, sudo may be required)
+Look up the name of the running container (column NAMES):
+`sudo docker container ls`
 Enter container:
-`docker exec -it docker_multichain_masternode_1_5454208681af sh`, replace with name of container To get the name of the container (column NAMES):
+`docker exec -it docker_multichain_masternode_1_5454208681af sh`, replace with name of container
-`sudo docker container ls`

 Start CLI tool with preconfigured blockchain dockerchain: